Take me to:

 FINGERPRINT AND BADGE PROCESS:

 1. For local students.
 All local students are required to get fingerprinting and badges at the Seattle VA.
-Please call 206-716-5688 to make an appointment for both.
+Please follow these instructions.
 Badge appointments must be at least 48 hours after the fingerprints but no more than 90 days.

 Orientation, First Day & What To Bring